Dealing With Stress at Work

-Companies can also help their workers deal with life’s stressors.
+Companies can also help their workers deal with life’s stressors in specific ways.
 Support for flexible work schedules can decrease conflicts in work/life balance.
 When possible, allow employees to control their schedule, both the time spent at work and how they allocate their time while working.
 Encourage frequent exercise breaks for those with sedentary jobs and rest breaks for those who do physical labor.

 Co-workers can add to stress or help one another cope.
 Recognize that your team member may be under stress and do what you can to help.

 As corny as it sounds — smiles are contagious.
 Pass them around.